-The house without a nameplate, signboard and always with a locked door at the end of a small alley in the residential area of Gieng hamlet, Yen Xa village (Thanh Tri district, Hanoi city) is a warehouse containing thousands of cosmetic products that the shop owner often advertises on social networks.
+The house without a nameplate, signboard and always locked at the end of a small alley in the residential area of Gieng hamlet, Yen Xa village (Thanh Tri district, Hanoi city) is a warehouse containing thousands of cosmetic products that are often advertised by the shop owner on social networks.
 At the time we were there, the shop owner was urgently transferring the goods from cardboard boxes to small cosmetic boxes to deliver to customers.
-Just like that, hundreds, thousands of fake cosmetic products were spread everywhere, placed on the makeup shelves of many people without them knowing that they were fake products.
+Just like that, hundreds and thousands of fake cosmetic products were spread everywhere, placed on the makeup shelves of many people without them knowing that they were fake products.

 The secret to getting rich quickly of cosmetics shop owners